How to Get From Merida to Cancun

 There’s also a bus stop in the hotel zone near the Fiesta Americana Hotel, known as Merida Fiesta Americana.

-Bus schedules from Merida to Cancun
+Bus schedule from Merida to Cancun

 Arrival stations

 In Cancun, the last stop is at ADO Cancun Bus Station along Calle Pino in the city centre.
 Many hotels and hostels are nearby, so you can walk.
 But if you are staying a little further out or at one of the beach areas, you may have to take a taxi or bus to get to your final destination.
+Taxis are available from outside the bus terminal and are metered.
+An average ride to the Hotel Zone is around 200 MXN ($12).
+Buses are cheaper at only 13 MXN ($0.70).
+Catch Line R-1 from Avenida Tulum.
+If you're heading to the airport, your drop-off point will be at ADO Aeropuerto Cancun.Merida to Cancun by Private Transport

-Prices for private transfer start at 6,100 MXN ($345) for an 8-seater.
-Split it with your group, and it’s about 765 MXN ($43) each.
+Prices for private transfer start at 6,000 MXN ($345) for an 8-seater.
+Split it with your group, and it’s about 750 MXN ($43) each.

-Best places to stay in Cancun
+Here are our favourite places to stay in Cancun for every budget.

-Sina Suites - Treating Yourself
+Sina Suites

 Resorts in Cancun can cost you a bomb!
 Sina Suites gives you that resort-style feel without the high prices.
 Ever wanted your own private marina in a hotel?
 No?
 Well now you probably do, and Sina Suites has one.
 It also has a large swimming pool set amongst gardens that overlook the lagoon.